tarinduj/Winzig-Compiler/README.md

 	$ make clean

-#USING THE PARSER
+#USING THE COMPILER

-Use the following code to use the parser.
+Use the following code to use the compiler.

 	$ java winzig <option> <source path>

 	<option> 	-> "-ast"       (prints the AST to terminal)
-	 			-> "-tokens" (prints the screened token to the terminal)
+                -> "-code"      (creates the machine code as 'asmfile' in the current directory) -> "-tokens"    (prints the screened token to the terminal)

+#USING AST VISUALIZER

+Open the AST Visualizer using IPython.
+Give any AST created using the above -ast option as the input to visualize it.

 #TESTING THE PARSER